Platform Power: How Google and Facebook became the hubs of New Media

 At first glance, Google can be recognized for its flagship search engine and the various other free services it offers, while Facebook is widely known as the world’s largest social network.
 However, upon closer examination, one can observe a striking resemblance.
 At the core, Google and Facebook are big data companies that thrive on the value of the large-scale user data that they amass.
 The two platforms are able to stay ahead even though a vast majority of users avail their services for free.
 This is perhaps because it is a frequently ignored fact that the billion users of their services are actually not their main customers.
-In fact, the billion users with Facebook profiles can be seen as a continuously engaged audience, with marketers and advertisers vying to gain visibility for their products and services, at a fee.
-There was energetic demand and interest for the kind of data that companies like Google and Facebook were sitting on.
+In fact, the billion users with Facebook profiles can be seen as a continuously engaged audience, whose attention marketers and advertisers vie for to gain visibility for their products and services, at a fee.
 As user activity increased on these platforms, sellers had an opportunity to gain access to a new advertising audience for their products—a digital audience.
 With more users, there was scope for wider reach, and in turn scope for higher revenue.
-Thus, Facebook and Google could charge these sellers higher fees for an increased reach with an increasing number of active users.
+Thus, these platforms could charge these sellers higher fees for an increased reach with an increasing number of active users.
 Google and Facebook had already found an easy way to ensure this continuing increase in the number of users—they offered their services for free and to complement that, direct and indirect network effects prompted more users and developers to get on board (Zhu and Iansiti 2019).
 They had become like virtual versions of public spaces— places frequented by the general public for free, with opportunities for advertisers to display their content to gain visibility for their brand for a fee.
 In this case however, the term ‘visibility’ would take on a new definition.
 The visibility could be optimized and limited only to relevant audiences that platforms like Google and Facebook were able to identify based on the heaps of data that they garnered on the online activity, profiles and interests of users.
-A new form of advertising called ‘targeted advertising’ was born, and it soon became the primary way to reach audiences.
+A new form of advertising called ‘targeted advertising’ was born, and it soon became a critical way of reaching audiences.
 With its powerful and widely-used search engine, marketers pay Google to place ads that are relevant to search queries of users in Google search results.
 Ads in search results are widely dubbed as prime ‘digital real estate’ for marketers, and they bid in competitive auctions for rights to position their ads on results pages for searches that use specific keywords (Ferguson 2005, 43).
 Another way Google earns its ad revenue is by offering ad placement services to other web publishers to monetize their own web content services.
 This revenue model emerged as a major disruptor in the publishing industry, as more and more content publishers sought to give users free access to their content while earning revenues from display advertising with Google’s AdSense service.
 With AdSense, ads can be displayed to users on multiple websites that they visit, as Google continuously gains insights from the behavior of users based on the online content they engage with.
-AdSense is a unique, personalized model of ad delivery that marketers find particularly attractive as ads could actually follow users from site to site, making multiple impressions, and simultaneously collecting more data on users based on their online activity.
+AdSense is a unique, personalized model of ad delivery that marketers find particularly attractive as ads could actually follow users from site to site, making multiple impressions, and simultaneously collect more data on users based on their online activity.
 (Tucker 2014, 105).

-Facebook provides advertising opportunities for marketers in various forms, including display or video ads that run in users' news feeds or down the right side of the page when viewed on the desktop.
-Facebook’s acquisitions of new platforms such as Instagram, have brought additional scale and access to new audiences with new options for format and delivery.
+In a similar vein, Facebook provides advertising opportunities for marketers in various forms, including display or video ads that run in users' news feeds.
+Facebook’s acquisitions of new platforms such as Instagram have brought additional scale and access to new audiences with new options for format and delivery.
 (Dempster and Lee 2015, chap.
 10).

-The advertising avenues on Google and Facebook are popular among marketers not only because of the unprecedented accuracy with which they enable them to reach their target audiences, but also because of the comprehensive range of pricing options that are available to cater to all budgets.
-Google’s total advertising revenue from its various services in the last quarter of 2018 was $32.6 billion (Murphy 2019) while Facebook’s total revenue was $16.6 billion (Facebook 2019)
+The advertising avenues on Google and Facebook are popular among marketers for two main reasons.
+The first is the unprecedented accuracy with which they allow them to reach their target audiences.
+Besides that, they offer a comprehensive range of pricing options that are available to cater to all budgets.
+Google’s total advertising revenue from its various services in the last quarter of 2018 was $32.6 billion (Murphy 2019) while Facebook’s total revenue was $16.6 billion (Facebook 2019).

 CONTINUAL USER ENGAGEMENT